 - The Older Blind Program can provide an individual with a screen reader or screen enlargement software to assist them in using their existing computer, but the program does not purchase a computer.

-- The Older Blind Programs educates individuals on the use of the NEWSLINE®, a service that reads newspapers over the telephone to Oklahomans who are unable to read standard print due to blindness, visual impairment, a learning disability or the physical inability to hold or turn the pages of printed material.
-For more information about NEWSLINE®, contact the Oklahoma Library for the Blind and Physically Handicapped at (405) 521-3514 in Oklahoma City or (800) 523-0288 toll free statewide.
+- The Older Blind Programs educates individuals on the use of the NEWSLINE®, a service that reads newspapers over the telephone to Oklahomans who are unable to read standard print due to blindness, visual impairment, a learning disability, or the physical inability to hold or turn the pages of printed material.
+For more information about NEWSLINE®, contact the Oklahoma Library for the Blind and Physically Handicapped at (405) 521-3514 in Oklahoma City or (800) 523-0288 toll-free statewide.

 Dispute Resolution Process

 - Individuals who disagree with a VS Program decision are encouraged to contact the local Program Manager to attempt an effective resolution of the issue.
-In the event of a reduction, suspension or cessation of VS services, individuals have a right to a case review by an impartial hearing officer, mediation, and/or assistance from the Client Assistance Program (CAP).
+In the event of a reduction, suspension or cessation of VS services, individuals has a right to a case review by an impartial hearing officer, mediation, and/or assistance from the Client Assistance Program (CAP).